Lindsey Vonn: 'I'm not going to back down' to online abuse

 "I still have to be focused," she said.

-"Just focus on the moment; the right her and the right now.
+"Just focus on the moment; the right here and the right now.
 I think later I'll reflect on how much I enjoyed it and how much my teammates made it special."